-We recognise that, following a behavioural incident, pupils and staff may need time and space to be able to be calm and reflective.
-An appropriate staff member, or Head Teacher, will discuss the incident with the pupil at a time when the pupil has calmed sufficiently to ensure that the discussion itself does not create a situation of re-escalation.
-School staff are aware that other pupils may witness incidents that cause them to be upset and they will also be offered support.
-During post incident support the voice of the pupil will be listened to in order to inform understanding and outcomes.
+We recognise that, following a behavioural incident, pupils and staff may need time and space to be able to be calm and reflect.
+The School Manager or Deputy will discuss the incident with the pupil at a time when the pupil has calmed sufficiently to ensure that the discussion itself does not create a situation of re-escalation.
+School staff are aware that other pupils may witness incidents that cause them to be upset and they will be offered support.
+During post incident support, the voice of the pupil will be listened to in order to inform understanding and outcomes.